-If the ball is intentionally passed back to the goal keeper from a member of the same team with their feet, the goal keeper cannot use their hands to touch the ball.
-If a goal keeper touches the ball with their hands in this instance, an indirect free kick will be awarded to the opposing team.
+If the goalkeeper collects the ball from open play, they can distribute the ball by either throwing it or by dropping it on the ground to then play with their feet.
+Goalkeepers cannot drop-kick the ball.
+If the ball is intentionally passed back to the goalkeeper from a member of the same team with their feet, the goalkeeper cannot use their hands to touch the ball.
+If a goalkeeper touches the ball with their hands in this instance, an indirect free kick will be awarded to the opposing team.

-In all instances, when in the goal area, the keeper must distribute the ball within 5 seconds of gaining control of it or an indirect free kick to the opposition team will be awarded.
+In all instances, when in the penalty area, the keeper must distribute the ball within 5 seconds of gaining control of it or an indirect free kick to the opposition team will be awarded.